Soopyboo32/soopyv2settingshelp/data/events/burrial_guess.md

 #### Common issues causing this to not work:
 - Sounds needs to be on
 - Flame and Firework particles need to be on
+- Dripping Water/Lava particles need to be on
-- Particles need to be sent from hypixel (try /particlequality MAXIMUM)
+- Particles need to be sent from hypixel (try /particlequality EXTREME)

+also try /ct reload